 This is an example of the dose being the cause of the lethality rather than the substance itself.
 For example, air is made up of about 78% nitrogen.
 If a person were to be exposed to a nitrogen-rich atmosphere, the displacement of oxygen by nitrogen would cause that person to experience a quick death.

-Here’s an even better example: what happens if you drink too much booze?
+Here’s an even better example: what happens if you drink too much alcohol?
 You get sick.
 Your body rejects it.
 And if you drink way too much, you could die.
 The fact that death can occur in elevated doses does not mean that it will occur in smaller doses (and thank goodness for that).

 Let me reiterate, I am not suggesting that Anthony Antonello or anyone else should give up pursuing the topic of government fluoridation programs.
 All I’m asking is that the case they present is not based on reactionary, emotional responses and that they rely more on available technical data as well as well-known industry standards.
 Otherwise, mistakes like the ones made in this video cause a loss of credibility.
 Losing this credibility could cause people to ignore the message and that is something the movement does not want.